extenda/tf-module-kafka/kafka-connect-ccloud/README.md

 ```

-Instead of defining sensitive config derectly config values could be fetched from GCP secrets:
+Instead of defining sensitive config values directly they could be fetched from GCP secrets:

 ```json
 "connection_gcp_secret_project": "project-abcd",